GWTechCollective/Hack-GW/README.md

 ## Arduino

-The provided arduino code sets up a serial monitor to listen for values sent by the computer parsing the MIDI commands, in this case a Raspberry Pi.
+The provided Arduino code sets up a serial monitor to listen for values sent by the computer parsing the MIDI commands, in this case a Raspberry Pi.
+It then determines the R,G,B values to assign based on which key is pressed and uses PWM to control the LEDs.

 ### Installation

 Simply upload the Arduino sketch provided in the Arduino folder using the Arduino IDE.

+### Circuit

+An LED driver circuit is required to control the RGB LED strip running at 12V with the Arduino Uno, which runs at 5V.
+The basic circuit used can be found at https://learn.adafruit.com/rgb-led-strips/usage.
+For this implementation, we used a 12V, 5A power supply connected directly to the LED strip. *Do not connect through the Vin pin on the Arduino as shown in the diagram if you will be pulling more than 1A as this may damage the Arduino.* Assume roughly 1A per meter to be safe.

 ## Raspberry Pi